andrew/ultimate-awesome/README.md

 - [awesome-sysadmin-tools](https://github.com/apermuy/awesome-sysadmin-tools) - Collection of links and resources for sysadmins and Drupal lovers.
 - [awesome-berlin](https://github.com/AwesomeCities/awesome-berlin) - Berlin is 💯% awesome! 🍻🍾🤘.
 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
-- [fucking-awesome-cli-apps](https://github.com/Correia-jpv/fucking-awesome-cli-apps) - 🖥 📊 🕹 🛠 A curated list of command line apps.
-With up-to-date repository stars⭐ and forks🍴.
 - [Awesome-Auto-GPT](https://github.com/Curated-Awesome-Lists/Awesome-Auto-GPT) - A curated list of awesome projects related to AutoGPT, an autonomous AI agent that can perform tasks independently using ChatGPT.
 - [awesome-microsoft-flight-simulator-2020](https://github.com/daghb/awesome-microsoft-flight-simulator-2020) - Awesome list of resources for Microsoft Flight Simulator 2020.
 - [awesome-ethereum](https://github.com/djphillyg/awesome-ethereum) - Resources for developing on the Ethereum ecosystem.